MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 The :ref:`UI Pack extension <section_ui_simulation>` is designed to simplify the UI VEE Port:

 * Simply add the dependency to the UI Pack extension in the VEE Port Front Panel project.
-* Functions indirections are limited (the software drawing algorithm is called as fast as possible).
+* Function indirections are limited (the software drawing algorithm is called as fast as possible).

 The following graph illustrates the steps to perform a shape drawing (not an image):